Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 10

-Let n represent the target number passed to the function to count digits till Let D(n) represent the total number of operations done by the function given n
+Let n represent the target number passed to the function to count digits till<br>
+Let D(n) represent the total number of operations done by the function given n<br>

 ```python
 def count_digits(n):